deng-cy/deep_learning_topology_opt/readme.md

 ## Change log

+2021-11-19 Added comments to fluid problems.
+Will add more comments in the coming weeks.

 2021-09-04 Uploaded all examples.
 More comments and instructions for the truss problems will be added later.

 2021-09-03 Fixed some issues in existing examples to match the paper.
 New examples will be uploaded soon.